 Generally, a maximum of four hours is permitted for normal charging, and one hour for fast charging, check the signs at the charging stations.

-Locations of public charging points and charging stations are described at https://uppladdning.nu/
+Locations of public charging points and charging stations are shown at this Map

 If you need to rent a car during your visit, there are several car rental companies from which to choose.